-Whether it be on the Hudson or East River, uptown or down, there are plenty of options the next time you want to cool down in one of NYC’s waterfront oases.
+Whether it be on the Hudson or East River, uptown or down, there are plenty of options the next time you want to cool down or just enjoy the gorgeous weather in one of NYC’s waterfront oases.

 Most NYC Parks are open from 6 a.m. until 10 p.m. or 1 a.m., but be sure to check signs when entering the park to be sure.
 Enjoy our list of the best waterfront parks in NYC, here:

 NYC’s newest park is not only on the waterfront…it’s actually in the water!
 Little Island is the city’s first “floating park,” and is technically a part of the larger Hudson River Park which travels from Tribeca to Hell’s Kitchen along the West Side of Manhattan.
 Enjoy lots of green space for lounging, beautiful landscaped gardens with more than 350 species of flowers, trees and shrubs, and fantastic views of the NYC skyline and Hudson River.
 Plus community spaces and performance venues, like “The Amph” amphitheater, “The Glade,” and “The Play Ground.”
 Read more about it here.